uschpc/webportal-netlify-gatsby/src/navigation/user-information/getting-started.md

 How to log in to Discovery and Endeavour and run jobs.

 [Data Management](/user-information/user-guides/data-management)
-An overview of the different storage directories available to you, and instructions on transferring files between your personal computer and Discovery.
+An overview of the different storage directories available to you, and instructions on transferring files between your personal computer and CARC systems.

 [Software and Programming](/user-information/user-guides/software-and-programming)
-Information on the software available on Discovery, as well as instructions for installing your own software.
+Information on the software available on CARC systems, as well as instructions for installing your own software.

 [Research Computing User Portal](/user-information/user-guides/research-computing-user-portal)
 How to create and manage your projects and resource allocations.